 There are more specialized loan programs today than ever before.
 To promote business ownership among traditionally underserved populations, the government offers special financing for these groups.
 For example:

-The SBA Office of Women’s Business Ownership (OWBO) supports women entrepreneurs through training and counseling, financing and awarding of federal contracts.
-Through Women’s Business Centers in almost every state, the SBA helps women entrepreneurs start and grow their businesses.
-In 2009, the SBA backed nearly 10,000 loans worth about $2 billion to women entrepreneurs.
+The SBA Office of Women's Business Ownership (OWBO) supports women entrepreneurs through training and counseling, financing and awarding of federal contracts.
+Through Women's Business Centers in almost every state, the SBA helps women entrepreneurs start and grow their businesses.
+In FY 2018, the SBA approved over 66,000 loans for a total surpassing $30 billion.
 Learn more about small business loans for women.

 The Minority Business Development Agency, part of the Department of Commerce, supports a network of Minority Business Centers around the country that helps entrepreneurs secure loans, compete for contracts, and grow their businesses.
 Learn more about small business loans for minorities.

 If you are a veteran, the SBA has a number of programs designed to help you and your business.
 The Boots to Business program offers veterans training and assistance to start a new business.
 There are 15 Veterans Business Outreach Centers around the country dedicated to training, mentoring and providing referrals for veterans who own, or want to start, a small business.
-Learn more about small business loans for veterans.
+Learn more about small business loans for veterans; after all, they did reach $1 billion in 2018.

 Mark Quinn is the district director of the San Francisco office of the Small Business Administration (SBA), where he has worked for the last 30 years.
 Here he offers some insight and advice to those interested in securing a loan.